Ten Lakes Spectacular Preview

 Crummock Water

-Crummock Water is one of the most tranquil and unspoilt lakes in the Lake District, lying just beyond Buttermere in the western fells.
+Crummock Water is one of the most tranquil and unspoilt lakes in the Lake District, lying just beyond Buttermere.
 Stretching for around 2.5 miles, it is a long, narrow lake framed by dramatic mountains on either side.
 To the north rises Mellbreak, a steep and rugged fell that drops sharply to the water’s edge, while to the south the slopes of Grasmoor and Rannerdale Knotts create a striking backdrop.

 Unlike some of the more developed lakes, Crummock Water has no major settlements along its shores, giving it a peaceful and remote atmosphere.
 This sense of quiet isolation is part of its charm, offering visitors a chance to experience the Lake District at its most natural and undisturbed.
 The lake is fed by streams from the surrounding fells, including the dramatic Scale Force waterfall, which cascades down a narrow gorge nearby and is the highest waterfall in the Lake District.